mjahmadi/inlineditor/docs/index.md

 ### Methods
-The events(callback functions) is defined in jQuery.fn.inlineditor.defaults also.
+The events(callback functions) is defined in $.fn.inlineditor also.

 |Name          |Parameters      |Description |
 |:-------------|:---------------|:-----------|